1985 Winston 500: Race report

 There were 40 drivers who qualified for this race with 1 driver withdrawing (Greg Sacks due to a blown engine); the pole position winner was Bill Elliott who qualified at a then-track record speed of 209.398 mph in a Ford Thunderbird.
 He would go on to beat Kyle Petty by nearly two seconds at a then-record average speed of 186.288 mph for the race; a record that stood until broken in the 1997 Winston 500 by Mark Martin.

 More than 100,000 live spectators saw more than two and a half hours of racing with two cautions periods (lasting for only eight laps).
 This relatively clean race would see 28 different lead changes.
 Canadian driver Trevor Boys would finish in last place due to a problem with the engine on lap 6.
 Bosco Lowe and Dick Skillen would exit NASCAR after this race while Geoff Bodine would lose the championship points lead to Terry Labonte.

 Some of the drivers were complaining (most notably Bobby Allison and Darrell Waltrip) about how it was difficult to draft off the back end of the '85 Thunderbird's in general and Elliott in specific.
 They commented that they felt the shape of the rear of the car was the reason why the average NASCAR driver found it difficult to draft off of Elliott.

 Early in the race, a broken oil fitting would put Elliott nearly two laps out of the lead before he managed a comeback.
 Elliott would return to the track and begin consistently running laps near 205 mph, making up the two laps lost without the aide of a yellow flag or the draft.

-The Ford Thunderbird's placed 1-2-3 with Kyle Petty beating Cale Yarborough in a photo finish for second place behind Elliott.
+The Ford Thunderbirds placed 1-2-3 with Kyle Petty beating Cale Yarborough in a photo finish for second place behind Elliott.
 The Ford trio were the only drivers to finish on the lead lap.